Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 > I know of a DA layer block with hash X (where X is a public input to the proof) and a rollup state root Y (where Y is another public input)
 > such that the rollup transitions to state Z (another public input) when you apply its transaction processing rules.

-To checkthis proof, a client of the rollup needs to check that the input block hash X corresponds to the next DA layer block, and that the input state root Y corresponds to the current rollup state.
+To check this proof, a client of the rollup needs to check that the input block hash X corresponds to the next DA layer block, and that the input state root Y corresponds to the current rollup state.
 If so, the client can advance its view of the state from Y to Z.

 This works great for a single block.
 But if a client needs to validate the entire history of the rollup, checking proofs of each